-When you only have space for an earthworm but want a snake
+When you only have space for an earthworm but want a snake.

-Only 2.5” – 6” in length when fully grown, this tropical snake is originally from Asia but has spread to parts of Africa, India, Sri Lanka, some of the Pacific Islands, Australia, and Mexico.
+Only 2.5 to 6 inches in length when fully grown, this tropical snake is originally from Asia but has spread to parts of Africa, India, Sri Lanka, some of the Pacific Islands, Australia, and Mexico.
 In the USA it is found in Florida and Texas.

 The blind snakes are part of the superfamily Typhlopidea consisting of the families Anomalepidae, Leptotyphlopidae, and Typhlopidae.
 The Brahminy snake is thought to be a parthenogenic species — all the members of the species are female and reproduction takes place without mating.

 The Brahminy snake’s degenerate eyes are hidden beneath opaque head scales on its small, blunt head.
 It has a cylindrical body and a short tail.
 The snake’s body is smooth with shiny scales.

 All the blind snakes are fossorial, i.e. living subterraneously and burrowing and they are often associated with ant and termite nests.

 Brahminy snakes naturally feed on eggs and the larvae of termites and ants, as well as other soft-bodied anthropods like mites, centipedes, millipedes, other insects, and eggs.